ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

 ]);
 ```

 Make the above change for all three books.
+In our example, we're giving all 3 seeded books to user id 1 (`jill@harvard.edu`).

 ### Update models
 Next, update the `Book` and `User` model so they're aware of this new relationship.